NVIDIA/TensorRT-LLM/examples/llama/README.md

 Normally `trtllm-build` only requires single GPU, but if you've already got all the GPUs needed for inference, you could enable parallel building to make the engine building process faster by adding `--workers` argument.
 Please note that currently `workers` feature only supports single node.

-`--use_fused_mlp` enables GEMM horizontal fusion in gated MLP layer, which reduces input traffic and potentially improves performance.
+`--use_fused_mlp=enable` enables GEMM horizontal fusion in gated MLP layer, which reduces input traffic and potentially improves performance.
 For FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded (accuracy 0.45734 vs 0.45755 for LLaMA-v2 7B using modelopt/examples/hf/instruct_eval/mmlu.py).

-`--use_fused_mlp --gemm_swiglu_plugin <dtype>` fuses 2 GEMMs without biases and SwiGLU into one kernel.
+`--use_fused_mlp=enable --gemm_swiglu_plugin <dtype>` fuses 2 GEMMs without biases and SwiGLU into one kernel.
 This is a preview feature and is only supported for dtype `fp8`.
 The supported architecture is SM90.

 Here're some examples: